cylc/cylc-doc/src/glossary.rst

    workflow name
-      The workflow name (``CYLC_WORKFLOW_NAME``) is a path relative to the cylc-run directory which contains one or more workflow run directories.
+      The workflow name (``CYLC_WORKFLOW_NAME``) is a path relative to the cylc-run directory which contains one or more workflow :term:`run directories <run directory>`.

       Unlike :term:`workflow id` it is not always a unique identifier; in the example below ``run1`` and ``run2`` would both have the same name,